Get

 In Conclusion

 There are many different possible reasons for a cat’s third eyelid showing and not sliding back into place.
 Some are more serious than others.
-The best course of action to take if your cat’s third eyelid remains visible is to see a veterinarian for a diagnosis and treatment plan.
+If your cat’s third eyelid remains visible, the best course of action is to see a veterinarian for a diagnosis and treatment plan.

 Featured Image Credit: Lebedko Inna, Shutterstock